MartinFortuna/mrw-restaurant/README.md

 ## **Design**

-The website is fully responsive and designed with an easy access hamburger menu to make nagivation intuitive, the login button button will be replaced by a login icon so that the device stays reponsive on very small screens.
+The website is fully responsive and designed with an easy-access hamburger menu to make navigation intuitive, the login button button will be replaced by a login icon so that the device stays responsive on very small screens.
-As for the colors, I decided to use Bootstrap's dark background along with it's warning yellow across the website for consistency and pleasing colors. [ Au revoir Bistrot colors](docs/screenshots/colors.png)
+As for the colors, I decided to use Bootstrap's dark background along with its warning yellow across the website for consistency and pleasing colors. [ Au revoir Bistrot colors](docs/screenshots/colors.png)

 ### App structure:

-- Non authenticated user Flow:
+- Non-authenticated user Flow:

 ![Non authenticated user](docs/screenshots/Unauthenticateduser.png)